pranavpandey/dynamic-engine/README.md

 ## Usage

 It is a collection of different tasks which can monitor various events by running a service in the background.
-Initially, it an monitor call, lock, headset, charging, dock and foreground related events.
+Initially, it can monitor call, lock, headset, charging, dock and foreground app related events.
 I will do my best to add more tasks later.

 > For complete reference, please read the [documentation](https://pranavpandey.github.io/dynamic-engine).